How Smart Veterinary Pros Negotiate A Salary Review

 Step Three: Know Your Market

-Have a conversation or three with your peers about what they’re making.
+Have a conversation or three with your peers about what they’re making or checkout our Veterinary Salary Survey results.
 This will give you a better idea of what the market in your area can support and what you can afford to ask for in a raise.
 It’s not wise to discuss this with other vets in your clinic, so you might need to chat with peers who work at other local clinics.
 Keep in mind that local is the key word here.
 What your market can support may differ from what is normal in another city or state.
 Make sure to take into consideration experience, the type of animals they work with (exotic pet specialists, for example, may be able to draw a higher salary than someone who works primarily with cats and dogs), and other factors that could influence salary.

 And yes, about a month before you want “that chat”, start looking online at similar jobs and what they are paying.
 The suggestion is not that you should be looking to move (although that is another way to get a raise), but to arm you with knowledge and examples that you can draw when framing your negotiations.